EnricoCancelli/ProximitySocialNav/README.md

 ### HM3D-S episode dataset
 The dataset is in the `habitat-lab/data/dataset/pointnav/hm3d` folder.
-To use it add this paramete to your main config file:
+To use it add this parameter to your main config file:
 ```
 BASE_TASK_CONFIG_PATH: configs/datasets/pointnav/hm3d.yaml
 ```